renpy/renpy/sphinx/source/config.rst

     will not experience the mouse appearing then disappearing between clicks.

+.. var:: config.new_substitutions = True

+    If true, Ren'Py will apply new-style (square-bracket) substitutions to all text displayed.

+.. var:: config.old_substitutions = False

+    If true, Ren'Py will apply old-style (percent) substitutions to text displayed by the say and menu statements.

 .. var:: config.overlay_during_with = True

     True if we want overlays to be shown during with statements, or